How to vlookup matching values from right to left in Excel?

 Vlookup values from right to left with INDEX and MATCH functions

 The combination of INDEX and MATCH is a versatile and powerful alternative to VLOOKUP.
-It allows you to look up values in any direction (left, right, up, or down).
+It allows you to look up values in any direction (left, right, up, or down), giving you greater flexibility, especially when your lookup column is not the first column in the data range.
+INDEX and MATCH are well-suited for larger datasets and for dynamic tables where column positions may change.

-Enter or copy the below formula into a blank cell to output the result, then drag the fill handle down to your cells that you want to contain this formula.
+Enter or copy the formula below into a blank cell to output the result, then drag the fill handle down to your cells that you want to contain this formula.
+Make sure ranges cover your intended data and that you use absolute references (the $ sign) if you want to keep the lookup ranges fixed when copying down the formula.

 =INDEX($A$2:$A$9,MATCH(E2,$C$2:$C$9,0))